 What’s more, a property inspection report can be a good bargaining wedge.
 You might be able to negotiate the sale price down or at least have certain defects fixed before you buy.

-The NZ Institute of Building Inspectors advises that a pre-purchase building inspection will cover the following areas:
+The NZ Institute of Building Inspectors advises that a pre-purchase building inspection will cover the following eight areas:

 |Outside||fences, drives, paths, retaining walls, clothes line.|